 We share the information that you provide to us with our staff so that we can provide our products and services to you.
 We may also share the information that you provide to us with other companies within our group and the other websites that we and our group companies operate.
 In particular, the following persons have access to the data that you provide to us:

-- Our doctor, who is responsible for reviewing your order
+- Our doctors, who are responsible for reviewing your order

-- Our pharmacist, who is responsible for dispensing your order
+- Our UK pharmacy prescribers, also responsible for reviewing your order

 - Our clinical lead, who supervises our practice

 - Our patient services team, which processes your order

 - Employees of our parent company, Webcare Group, which manages the Treated.com website and handles some of our customer care operations

 We may share your data with selected third parties.
 For example, we may share your information with:

 - GoodCareIT, our sister organisation, a web development company which maintains the Treated.com website.
 GoodCareIT will only access your data in the event that there is a problem with your order which needs to be resolved.

 - Our payment service provider, to process payments on our behalf.
 We will share your full name, address, phone number, email address and details of your order for this purpose.
 Our payment provider will collect and process your payment details; we will not store or have access to your full credit or debit card details.

 - Equifax, the credit reference agency, for carrying out identity checks.
 All orders made through our site are subject to identity checks, in order to prevent online fraud.
 Your full name, date of birth and home address will be shared for this purpose.